TPiazza21/StockTrader/README.md

 - pip install pytrends
 - pip install beautifulsoup4

+- you may also need numpy for the regression agent

 Also, don't be worried about Google errors, they are par for the course when getting google trends data